 - Check if there are no greasy liquids, oils, or even fingerprints on the build surface.

-- If you use tape or any other adhesion sheet on it, it must be regularly replaced.
+- If you use tape or any other adhesion sheet on it, it should be regularly replaced.

 - Use soap and water or an alcohol cleaner to remove stubborn stains and glues.